openig-contrib/script-util-for-openig/PEP/OPENIG-836/README.md

 <br><br>
 You should **NOT access to the resource** but you can <u>see the returned <b>advices</b></u>.
 <br>
+**Script and advices**
+The given 'javascript' script makes OpenAM policy to react on the environment attributes declared in your PolicyEnforcementFilter.<br>
+By default, in this example, you declared the `"DAY_OF_WEEK"` to be `Saturday`in `66-policy_enforcement_advices.json` <br>
+If you call the URI  `/pep-advices`:
+--You are not allowed to see the protected resource, but you will see the advices.
+<br><br>
-If you change the route `66-policy_enforcement_advices.json`, by choosing a week day in the environment field (instead of saturday), that will give you access to the resource (note that <u>advices will not appear</u> in this case).
+But if you change the route `66-policy_enforcement_advices.json`, by choosing a week day in the environment field, let's say`Monday`, and if you call again the URI  `/pep-advices`, then you will have access to the resource!<br>
+(note that <u>advices will not appear</u> in this case).

 ----------
 * [Documentation](https://forgerock.org/openig/doc/bootstrap/gateway-guide/index.html#chap-pep)